 Dog Cremation Services

-At PCS we offer two types of canine cremation for your beloved pet dog.
+At PCS we offer two types of dog cremation for your beloved pet.

-A communal cremation is the second option available to you.
-This means that your pet will be cremated with a small group of others, as there is no separation of pets in this process you will not receive any ashes back from a communal cremation.
+A communal cremation is the second option.
+This means that your pet will be cremated with a small group of others, as there is no separation of pets in this process, you will not receive any ashes back from a communal pet cremation.

-Both cremations are carried out with the utmost respect and care, and there is no right or wrong choice.
+Both types of cremation are carried out with the utmost care and respect, and there is no right or wrong choice.

 Find out more about individual cremation